The Rainmaker (play): Original cast list

-In Popular Culture
+In popular culture

 In "Fonzie is a Thespian," episode 7 of the seventh season of Happy Days, The Rainmaker is presented by an unspecified community theatre in Milwaukee, Wisconsin, with Marion Cunningham as Lizzie and Fonzie as Bill Starbuck.

+In Three Men and a Little Lady, Sylvia is learning lines from The Rainmaker (playing Lizzie), with Peter helping out by reading Starbuck's lines.